DivineUX23/WhatsApp_health_bot/README.md

 Some areas that could use improvement:

-- Expanding the vocabulary and training data for medical symptom understanding
+- Enhancing the system prompt for better performance.

-- Integrating additional healthcare APIs for diagnosis suggestions

 - Building a user account system to track diagnosis history

-- Improving the natural language processing and conversation flow.

 - Enhancing the search capabilities and knowledge base for more accurate recommendations.